France Has ‘Most Right-Wing’ Government

 By Stefan J. Bos, Chief International Correspondent Worthy News

-After 2-1/2 months of political uncertainty since centrist President Emmanuel Macron’s surprise decision to call early elections, Barnier has assembled a cabinet he hopes will find cross-party support in the fragmented parliament.
+After 2-1/2 months of political uncertainty since centrist President Emmanuel Macron’s surprise decision to call early elections, Prime Minister Barnier assembled a cabinet he hopes will find cross-party support in the fragmented parliament.

-His team includes Bruno Retailleau, a leader of former President Nicolas Sarkozy’s conservative party.
+His team includes Bruno Retailleau, former President Nicolas Sarkozy’s conservative party leader.
 Analysts say he negotiated the coveted interior ministry as a price for support in parliament.

 Barnier, a former European Union negotiator for Britain’s exit from the EU, or “Brexit,” also authorized some junior ministers to oversee key policies directly, including on European affairs and the budget.